kalandhar26/GlobalClearingConnector/RKafka.md

 - **Consumer Group:** Ensures each message is processed by only one consumer in the group.
 - **Broker:** Manages partitions, handles read and write requests.
 - **Cluster:** Consists of multiple brokers.
 - **Replica:** Copy of a partition for fault tolerance; includes leader and follower replicas.

+FPX - BNM - MALAYSIA
+HDFC - RBI - INDIA
+SBI - RBI - INDIA
+NPP - RBA - AUSTRALIA